Printify raises $3M to expand its marketplace for custom printing – TechCrunch

 In Riga, Latvia, an 80-person startup called Printify is reimagining the on-demand printing business.

-Gone are the days where small merchants have to sell their customized products on platforms like Zazzle, Society6, CafePress, or Teespring .
+Gone are the days where small merchants have to sell their customized products on platforms like Zazzle, Society6, CafePress or Teespring .
 Using Printify, e-commerce business owners can create clothes, accessories and more fixed with their designs, logos, art or photos, then sell them directly on their very own online stores.

 The “first wave” of on-demand printing companies, Printify founder and chief executive officer James Berdigans explained to TechCrunch, typically require that merchants sell their items on the provider’s platforms.